RestlessRabbits/Button/README.md

     #include <Button.h>

     Button button1(2); // Connect your button between pin 2 and GND Button button2(3); // Connect your button between pin 3 and GND Button button3(4); // Connect your button between pin 4 and GND

+    //  -OR- Add ', false' if you want to use the button with an external pulldown circuit
+    //  Button button3(4, false);

     void setup() {
     	button1.begin();